 - Like GLD, Bond prices also broke support and triggered a sell-signal.

 - Watch your exposure and either take profits or shorten your duration in your portfolio.

-- With the oversold condition in place, we will likely get a bounce to rebalance holdings a bit into.
-So remain patient for now.
+- As noted last week, with the oversold condition in place, we got the bounce we were looking for.
+Given bonds are still oversold, an equity correction will like move bond prices higher short-term.
+Use any bounce to rebalance holdings.

 - Short-Term Positioning: Bullish

-- o Last Week: Hold positions
+- Last Week: Hold positions

 - o This Week: Hold positions

 - Stop-loss is moved up to \$132.50

-- o Long-Term Positioning: Bullish
+- Long-Term Positioning: Bullish